ryansukale/incrudable/README.md

 ---

-# Custom onSuccess and onFailure
+#### Custom onSuccess and onFailure
-Just like onSubmit, you can pass custom onSuccess and onFailure handlers.
+Just like `onSubmit`, you can pass custom onSuccess and onFailure handlers.
 The following examples demonstrate the usage.

 ##### Usage with redux-thunks
 ```js